What are the costs in obtaining HECM reverse mortgage?

 - Mortgage Insurance Premium

 You will incur a cost for FHA mortgage insurance.
-The mortgage insurance guarantees that you will receive expected loan advances and that the lender will be insured against loss on the loan.You will be charged an initial mortgage insurance premium (MIP) at closing.
-The initial MIP will be .5 percent or 2.5 percent, depending on the method you choose for your disbursements.
-Over the life of the loan, you will be charged an annual MIP that equals 1.25% of the mortgage balance.
-You can finance the mortgage insurance premium (MIP) as part of your loan.
+The mortgage insurance guarantees that you will receive expected loan advances and that the lender will be insured against loss on the loan.You will be charged an initial upfront mortgage insurance premium (MIP) at closing.
+The initial MIP will be 2.0 percent of the home’s appraised value or FHA lending limit ($726,525), whichever number is less.
+You also are charged MIP on an annual basis — 0.5 percent of the outstanding loan balance — however this fee doesn’t come out of your available loan proceeds.
+Rather, it accrues over time and you pay it once the loan is called due and payable.
+You can finance the upfront mortgage insurance premium (MIP) as part of your loan.

 - Third Party Charges